dougfort/rdfa/README.md

+# rdfa
-# rdfa rust deterministic finite automaton
+## rust deterministic finite automaton

 Experiment with finite state automaton.
-The ventual goal is to use it in a Bevy game.
+The eventual goal is to use it in a Bevy game.